 Welcome to North Dakota's state historic sites.
 An upsurge in heritage tourism across the country has created renewed interest in the history of the northern plains, and North Dakota has many sites of significance.
-The 56 historic sites are owned by the state and are preserved, maintained, and interpreted by the State Historical Society of North Dakota.
+The 57 historic sites and museums are owned by the state and are preserved, maintained, and interpreted by the State Historical Society of North Dakota.

 Some sites are well developed with interpreters, visitor centers with exhibits, furnished buildings, picnic areas, and other amenities.
 Others lie obscurely in pastures without a monument or fencepost to mark their existence.
 A few sites are currently closed to visitors because of lack of accessibility, concerns about preservation, or out of respect for American Indians who hold some of these places sacred.

 We invite you to enjoy North Dakota's heritage!